How to bind data using FreshMVVM in .NET MAUI ListView (SfListView)?

 Step 7: Bind the ViewModel collection to the SfListView.ItemSource property.

-I hope you enjoyed learning about how to bind data using FreshMVVM in .Net Maui ListView (SfListView).
+I hope you enjoyed learning how to bind data using FreshMVVM in the .NET MAUI ListView (SfListView).

-You can refer to our .NET MAUI ListView’s feature tour page to know about its other groundbreaking feature representations.
-You can also explore our .NET MAUI ListView documentation to understand how to present and manipulate data.
+You can refer to our .NET MAUI ListView feature tour page to learn about its other groundbreaking feature representations.
+Explore our .NET MAUI ListView documentation to understand how to present and manipulate data.

-For current customers, you can check out our WinForms components from the License and Downloads page.
-If you are new to Syncfusion, you can try our 30-day free trial to check out our .NET MAUI ListView and other .NET MAUI components.
+You can check out our components from the License and Downloads page for current customers.
+If you are new to Syncfusion®, try our 30-day free trial to check out our .NET MAUI ListView and other .NET MAUI components.